spotlight

 Fashion’s forgotten models: dogs in Vogue

-‘The next best thing to having the world at your feet is to have a dog at your heels’, British VOGUE declared in 1930.
+‘The next best thing to having the world at your feet is to have a dog at your heels’, British Vogue declared in 1930.

-Dogs have always been an integral part of VOGUE, posing alongside some of the world’s most stylish cultural icons.
+Dogs have always been an integral part of Vogue, posing alongside some of the world’s most stylish cultural icons.
 Injecting personality and a certain cheekiness into the photographs, these fashionable pooches are a testament to the enduring role of dogs in our lives.

 VOGUE JULY 1956, Laurence De Guay